nmslib/nmslib/README.md

 Note that the directory **similarity_search** contains an Eclipse project that can be imported into [The Eclipse IDE for C/C++ Developers](http://www.eclipse.org/downloads/moreinfo/c.php).
 A more detailed description is given in [in the manual](docs/manual.pdf).

-Examples of using the software can be found in the directory sample_scripts.
+Examples of using the software can be found in the directory [sample_scripts](sample_scripts).
 A good starting point is a script [sample_scripts/sample_run.sh](sample_scripts/sample_run.sh).
 This script uses small data sets stored in this repository.
-The complete data set can be obtained using the script [data/get_all_data.sh](data/get_all_data.sh).
-Beware: it is more than 5 GBs compressed!
-The Wikipedia datasets (sparse and dense vectors) is the largest part occupying 5 GB and 3GB, respectively.
-The Cayton collection is about 500 MB.
+You can also download almost every data set used in our evaluations (see the section **Data sets** below).

-The downloaded data needs to be decompressed (use 7z  and gzip).
+The downloaded data needs to be decompressed (you may need 7z, gzip, and bzip2).
 Then, copy data files to a directory of choice and set the environment variable:

 ```bash
 export DATA_DIR=[path to the chosen directory with data files]
 ```

-Sample scripts to tune the decision function for the VP-tree are in the directory [sample_scripts/nips2013/tunning](sample_scripts/nips2013/tunning).
-In addition, the directory [sample_scripts](sample_scripts) contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
-Note that we also provide software to generate plots (which requires Python, Latex, and PGF).

 Quick start on Windows
 -----------------------